 In addition, for some reason, the suffix -stan produces some mistrust and fear in most people’s minds which, in my opinion, is not very understandable since, actually, -stan not only means ”land of” but also Kyrgyzstan is an extremely peaceful country where you can find the perfect balance between remoteness, authenticity and a relatively developed tourist infrastructure.

-10 Reasons why you must visit Kyrgyzstan now
+10 Reasons why you should visit Kyrgyzstan now

 The most accessible nomadic culture